the1lab/1lab/src/Cat/Displayed/Base.lagda.md

 For each object of the base category, we associate a type of objects.
-Going back to our original example of algebraic structures + Set, this would be something like `MonoidOn : Set → Type`.
+Going back to our original example of algebraic structures + Set, this would be something like `Monoid-on : Set → Type`.
 This highlights an important point for intuition: we should think of the objects of the displayed category as _structures_ over the objects of the base.